-Wisconsin Department of Natural Resources (DNR)
+Wisconsin Department of Natural Resources (WDNR)

-The DNR requires that a governing body adopt a park plan by resolution in order to be eligible to apply for recreational grant funds administered by the DNR.
-Adoption by the Plan Commission is required only if a community wishes to adopt the park plan as an element of its local master plan.
+The WDNR requires that a governing body adopt a park plan by resolution in order to be eligible to apply for and potentially receive recreational grant funds administered by the WDNR.
+To become or remain eligible for available State and Federal outdoor recreation grants, the WDNR typically requires a plan that was adopted within five years preceding the submittal of any grant application.
+Adoption by the Plan Commission is required only if a community wishes to adopt the park plan as an element of its local master comprehensive plan.

-The Town of Cedarburg updated its Comprehensive Park Plan in 2009.
-The document was adopted by resolution by the Plan Commission, Town Board and Park Committee.
+The Town of Cedarburg updated its Comprehensive Park Plan in 201809.
+The document was adopted by resolution by the Plan Commission, Town Board, Plan Commission, and Park and Recreation Committee.
 The Plan was submitted to the DNR, which should make the Town eligible for grant funds in 2010.
-The Town should continue to coordinate with the DNR on the recommendations made in the Plan, particularly regarding the enforcement of public access to Cedar Creek.
+The Town should continue to coordinate with the WDNR on the recommendations made in the Plan, particularly regarding the enforcement of public access sites to Cedar Creek.